-Pecho Coast Trail is a 2.3 mile out and back trail located near Avila Beach, California and is rated as moderate.
+Pecho Coast Trail is a 2.3 mile out and back trail located near Avila Beach, California that offers scenic views and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.

 There is no trail!
 Went there today, Harbor Police said it's been gone for years.

 Great hike with a beautiful view and a bit of history of Avila and the lighthouse.
 The trail isn't long, but has some steep climbing and downhills.
 The docents stop often to point out natural vegetation and fun factoids so you can catch your breathe along the way.

 Avila was my favorite place on earth until I was about 15.
 My aunt and uncle owned 2 little restaurants on the beach.
 We visited every now and then.
 I was all over every beach and hill...

 Had a great time!
 The first part of the hike caught me off guard.
 It was more strenuous than I thought but I caught my second wind.
 Great hike!
 The lighthouse tour was pretty neat.

 Great hike, I actually lead docent led hikes out here. lots of history out here, easy hike, lighthouse is beautiful as our the views back at Avila and Shell Beach